xiangling1994/GUTILS/README.md

 $ create_glider_netcdf.py \
     -f <path to flight file> \
     -s <path to science file> \
-    <glider name> \
-    <base config directory> \
+    <glider config directory> \
     <NetCDF output directory>
 ```

 Outputs a set of profiles from a merged flight and science dataset NetCDF files to the output directory.  *Can also specify only a flight (-f) or science (-s) file without the corresponding file.*

-For the example above, the base config directory would be something like [this](https://github.com/axiom-data-science/GUTILS/tree/master/tests/resources/).
-Do not point directly at a glider configuration directory.
-That is why you must specify a glider name.
+For the example above, the glider config directory would be something like [this](https://github.com/axiom-data-science/GUTILS/tree/master/tests/resources/usf-bass).
+Point directly at a glider configuration directory.

 ###### Check NetCDF File